willothy/nvim-cokeline/README.md

 ## :pray: Credits

-This being my first ever neovim plugin, I looked at how , another great neovim bufferline, solved a couple of issues that I stumbled into along the way.
+This being my first ever neovim plugin, I looked at how `bufferline.nvim` solved a couple of issues that I stumbled into along the way.

-With that being said, `nvim-bufferline.lua` is a much bigger project with a codebase almost 5x bigger than the one of `cokeline.nvim`, and while there are some features yet to be added (see [TODOs](#todos)), the plan is to always keep this plugin fairly small and minimal compared to other similar projects.
+With that being said, `bufferline.nvim` is a much bigger project with a codebase almost 5x bigger than the one of `cokeline.nvim`, and while there are some features yet to be added (see [TODOs](#todos)), the plan is to always keep this plugin fairly small and minimal compared to other similar projects.